MichaelCade/90DaysOfDevOps/Days/day21.md

 ## The Big Picture: DevOps and Networking

+As with all sections, I am using open and free training materials and a lot of the content can be attributed to others.
+In the case of the networking section a large majority of the content shown is from the amazing courses on http://www.practicalnetworking.net/ it is mentioned in the resources as well as a link but it's appropriate to highlight this as from a community point of view, I have leveraged this course to help myself understand more about particular areas of technologies.
+This repository is a repository for my note taking and enabling the community to hopefully benefit from this and the listed resources.

 Welcome to Day 21!
 We are going to be getting into Networking over the next 7 days, Networking and DevOps are the overarching themes but we will need to get into some of the networking fundamentals as well.

 Ultimately as we have said previously DevOps is about a culture and process change within your organisation this as we have discussed can be Virtual Machines, Containers, or Kubernetes but it can also be the network, If we are using those DevOps principles for our infrastructure that has to include the network more to the point from a DevOps point of view you also need to know about the network as in the different topologies and networking tools and stacks that we have available.